 The man doesn't dare move a muscle.

 "Now, my partners here," she nods towards the two men standing nearby, "have come up with some thoroughly unpleasant and, I must say, very creative suggestions.
 But I've decided to give you a chance before I do something which can't be undone, at least not without some extensive plastic surgery.
 Of course, you're used to plastic surgery, aren't you?
 Perhaps it wouldn't be too bad."

-He swallows, his forehead suddenly covered in sweat even though the night air is cool.
+He swallows, his forehead suddenly covered in sweat.
 "What is it you want from me, Sára?"

 She gives him a beaming smile, one, however, that doesn't quite reach her eyes.
 "Petr, you remembered my name from that dinner all those years ago!
 How delightful!
 It appears I must have made some sort of lasting impression."

 He manages to get out a strangled "Yes".
 He doesn't go into the why.

 "So, Petr-" She pauses.
 "I'm so sorry.
 I neglected to ask.
 Do you prefer Petr or Radek?
 All of these false identities can be so very confusing, can't they?
 Makes a person wonder if anyone would even notice if he was to suddenly disappear."